lj970926/weekly-paper-reading/markdown/(MobiCom20)deaf-aid.md

 * The motion in both the transmitter and the receiver.
 * The noise in the measurement process.

-To improve the effect of the system in real, complex world, the authors mutiply the output of the two axises and apply a mean filter to it, this can reduce the influence of sample rate offset and motion.
+To improve the effect of the system in real, complex world, the authors multiply the output of the two axises and apply a mean filter to it, this can reduce the influence of sample rate offset and motion.

 ![noise reduction](../images/wk10_multiply.PNG)